 4 cylinder engines: wide-band oxygen sensor for each bank (for example, N43 for 5 series) or one wide-band probe for all cylinders (for example, N43; 1/3 series) and a control probe (narrow-band), common for both banks (for example: all N43 series engines) or two control probes (N46 series engine).

-6 cylinder engines: each bank has a wide-band oxygen sensors and also each banks has a control (narrow-band) sensor.
+6 cylinder engines: each bank has a wide-band oxygen sensor and also each bank has a control (narrow-band) sensor.

 Wide-band Lambda probes are placed on the beginning of exhaust system, before CO catalytic converters.

 Control Lambda probes are placed after CO catalytic converters.